 Make sure you removed any jewelry, any hairbands on your wrist.
 Check your clothes, use a lint roller to remove hair and dust.
 Check your flies, and hide or cut any hanger straps so they don't show in shots.

 During an outdoor shoot....

 Although model safety should be highest priority and Photographers should never ask models to do things that are potentially dangerous or life threatening.
-If that's the case - as a model - think twice, discuss potential risks with the photographer/team and ensure precautions are in place.
-No picture is worth it that anybody would get hurt or even worse.
+If that's the case - as a model - think twice, use common sense, discuss potential risks with the photographer/team and ensure precautions are in place.
+No picture is worth it that anybody gets hurt or even worse.
 This includes standing at cliffs, rooftops or sitting on railroad tracks, which btw is lame anyway.